Our camping toilets at a glance

 Which is the best camping toilet?

-In most cases, a composting toilet performs significantly better than chemical or bucket toilets.
+As you can see, a composting toilet performs significantly better than chemical or bucket toilets in most cases.
 Composting toilets are not only more comfortable to use but also make the disposal of waste much easier.
 They are a tool that greatly simplifies camping trips, whereas chemical and bucket toilets tend to have the opposite effect.

 For camping, lightweight composting toilets made from durable materials are especially suitable, such as our TROBOLO WandaGO, WandaGO Lite, or TROBOLO BilaBox.
 These models are also equipped with our unique TROBOLO SafeShell System®, which protects the liquid container from odors and prevents spillage during transport.
 Thanks to their compact size, these camping toilets can be stored anywhere and serve as reliable companions on any camping trip.